co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 `ctrl + h` works the same way as `backspace`

-`ctrl + d` will delete the character under the cursor, without disturbing previous words
+`ctrl + d` will delete the character under the cursor

 `ctrl + a` moves the cursor all the way back to the prompt